-(1) The 53rd week in fiscal 2015, which is included in the fourth quarter, represented \$11.9 million in net sales, an estimated \$2.1 million in operating income and an estimated \$2.2 million in Adjusted EBITDA.
-When presenting comparable store sales for fiscal 2015 and fiscal 2016, we have excluded the last week of fiscal 2015.

-(2) Represents the number of our warehouse-format stores and our one small-format standalone design center.

-(3) EBITDA and Adjusted EBITDA (which are shown in the reconciliations below) have been presented in this prospectus as supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
+- (1) The 53 rd week in fiscal 2015, which is included in the fourth quarter, represented \$11.9 million in net sales, an estimated \$2.1 million in operating income and an estimated \$2.2 million in Adjusted EBITDA.
+When presenting comparable store sales for fiscal 2015 and fiscal 2016, we have excluded the last week of fiscal 2015. - (2) Represents the number of our warehouse-format stores and our one small-format standalone design center. - (3) EBITDA and Adjusted EBITDA (which are shown in the reconciliations below) have been presented in this prospectus as supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
 We define EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization.
-We define Adjusted EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization and amortization of our core operating performance.
+We define Adjusted EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation, adjusted to eliminate the impact of certain items that we do not consider indicative of our core operating performance.
 Reconciliations of these measures to the equivalent measures under GAAP are set forth in the table below.